societe-generale/github-crawler/README.md

 ![](/docs/images/kibana_visualization.png)

-## Packaging

-At build time, we produce 2 jars :

-- an -exec jar, bigger because self-contained.
-If you don't need to extend it, just run it, that's what you need
-- a much smaller _regular_ jar, that contains just the compiled code : this the jar you need to declare as a dependency if you want to extend Github crawler on your side.

-## Running the crawler
+## Running the crawler from your IDE

 We leverage on Spring Boot profiles to manage several configurations.
 Since we consider that each profile will represent a logical grouping of repositories, the Spring profile(s) will be copied on a "groups" attribute for each repository in output.

-Assuming you have a property file as defined above

-- from the source code, in your IDE :
+Assuming you have a property file as defined above, all you need to do in your IDE is :

 1. check out this repository
 2. create your own property file in src/main/resources, and name it _application-myOwn.yml_ : myOwn is the Spring Boot profile you'll use